01 of 22

 Speckled Mushroom (Actinodiscus sp.)
 Coral

 How can you tell if your mushroom corals are receiving the right amount of light?
-Mushrooms that are exposed to too much light will have a tendency to curl up.
+Mushrooms that are exposed to too much light will tend to curl up.
 Mushrooms that are receiving too little light will extend, reaching for the light source and also lose some of their bright colors.
 Mushrooms that are getting the right amount of light will lay flat on the rock or substrate.Continue to 10 of 22 below.

 10 of 22